 - Blue shop towels

 All are cheap, absorbent, and easy to replace.
-They are especially good for quarantining newly acquired snakes, as they don’t give mites anywhere to hide.
-That being said, personally I dislike them because they are 100% practical and offer no enrichment value (although I will say that the shop towels are very impressive).
+These are best suited to quarantining newly acquired snakes, as they don’t give mites anywhere to hide.
+Because they are 100% practical and offer no enrichment value, these are not the best for long-term care.

 As with all reptiles, never use pine or cedar bedding.
 The oils in pine and cedar smell nice, but they can leave a chemical burn on your snake’s scales, and the fumes can cause permanent neurological damage.
 In a nutshell: Not even once.